 Live owl programs are an exciting way to learn about the environment.
-The Houston Nature Center's wide selection of programs ensures that everyone will find a topic to fit their audience, from preschools to Audubon Societies.
+The International Owl Center's wide selection of programs ensures that everyone will find a topic to fit their audience, from preschools to Audubon Societies.
 Currently, all programs must be scheduled in advance of your visit.

 Programs are offered either on- or off-site, but must be indoors in a generally insect-proof building due to the risk of West Nile Virus.
 Program length can be adjusted from 30 to 90 minutes depending on the program and audience, but 45-60 minutes is the usual length.
-Maximum group size at the Houston Nature Center is 25.
+Maximum group size at the Owl Center is 50.

 Build an Owl

 Learn first-hand about owl adaptations by picking out the pieces and parts that belong to an owl and putting them into a "magic" box.
 If correct, a live owl comes out from under the magic box for a visit.